 - “I’ll do it with you”— Oh Ri Jin

 It is like, US AGAINST THE WORLD.
-Ri Jin is now ready to face everything with Do Hyun while Do Hyun is ready to face his painful past no matter what happen.
+Ri Jin is now ready to face everything with Do Hyun while Do Hyun is ready to face his painful past no matter what happens.

 I can say that this is the most heart touching scene in the story, bidding goodbye to your past and willing to face the future with the person who stays beside you all throughout.

-But behind all of this, the best part for me I think is when Oh Ri Jin bids her goodbye to the other identities whom become attached to her.
-You will see the pain of losing someone but at the same time, she felt happiness for Cha Do Hyun who finally recovered from his painful past.
+But behind all of this, the best part for me I think is when Oh Ri Jin bids her goodbye to the other identities who become attached to her.
+You will see the pain of losing someone but at the same time, she felt happy for Cha Do Hyun who finally recovered from his painful past.

 Well, I will surely recommend this to all those K-drama lovers out there!
 It’s time for you to taste some new plot story!